quantumlib/Stim/glue/crumble/README.md

 Note: when a single qubit is selected and a two qubit gate is placed, the gate spans between the selected qubit and *the qubit the mouse is hovering over*.
-When multiple qubits are selected, the difference between the topmost leftmost qubit and *the qubit the mouse is hovering over* and then each selected qubit targets its position offset by that same difference.
+When multiple qubits are selected, the difference between the topmost leftmost qubit and *the qubit the mouse is hovering over* is computed, and then each selected qubit targets its position offset by that difference.

 Note: use `shift` to get the inverse of a gate.